~Do you feel misunderstood in your relationship?

 ~Does your marriage not feel like it used to?

-I specialize in teaching couples the skills they need to understand their struggles and build the relationship they want.
+We specialize in teaching couples the skills they need to understand their struggles and build the relationship they want.

 As frustrations in a marriage or a committed relationship grow into misunderstandings, criticism, and distance, hurt feelings make it hard to move forward.
 It is hard to know what to do, or even what not to do.
 Many couples feel that anything they do or say makes things worse, and feel that there is simply nothing that will make a difference.